Francesco601/Advanced-Topics-in-C/README.md

 # Advanced-Topics-in-C
-A repository for code snippets and short programs that illustrate advanced concepts in C programming, with a focus on operating and systems programming
+A repository for code snippets and short programs that illustrate advanced concepts in C programming, with a focus on operating  systems and systems programming

 **To run any of these programs on Linux or Mac, check if you have installed the gcc compiler from GNU.**